-- 2.1.1 Coordination.
-Coordinate program formulation and implementation between City agencies, adjacent jurisdictions and appropriate private and public entities so as to achieve the maximum mutual benefit with the greatest efficiency of funds and staff. - 2.1.2 Health and environmental protection.
-Develop and implement procedures to protect the environment, sensitive species and public from potential health and safety hazards associated with hazard mitigation and disaster recovery efforts. - 2.1.3 Information.
-Develop and implement training programs and informational materials designed to assist the general public in handling disaster situations in lieu of or until emergency personnel can provide assistance, with an emphasis on reaching vulnerable communities. - 2.1.4 Interim procedures.
+2.1.1 Coordination.
+Coordinate program formulation and implementation between City agencies, adjacent jurisdictions and appropriate private and public entities.
+Continue to participate in mutual aid agreements with surrounding jurisdictions to achieve the maximum mutual benefit for emergency response.

+2.1.2 Health and Environmental Protection.
+Develop and implement procedures to protect the environment, sensitive species and public from potential health and safety hazards associated with disaster events, hazard mitigation and disaster recovery efforts.

+2.1.3 Information.
+Develop and implement training programs and informational materials designed to assist property owners, tenants and the general public in understanding and mitigating disaster risks and regulations that may impact their homes and businesses, with an emphasis on reaching vulnerable communities.

+2.1.4 Interim Procedures.
 Develop and implement pre-disaster plans for interim evacuation, sheltering and public aid for disaster victims displaced from homes and for disrupted businesses.
-Plans should include provisions to assist businesses which provide significant services to the public, plans for reestablishment of the financial viability of the City and assistance for residents to remain in the city. - 2.1.5 Response.
-Develop, implement and continue to improve the City's ability to respond to emergency events. - 2.1.6 Standards/Fire.
-Continue to maintain, enforce and upgrade requirements, procedures and standards to facilitate more effective fire suppression, including enforcement of peak water supply requirements and minimum roadway widths and clearances. - 2.1.7 Building Community Capacity.
+Plan to utilize park space and other public facilities in emergency situations.
+Plans should include provisions to assist businesses which provide significant services to the public, plans for reestablishment of the financial viability of the City and assistance for residents to remain in the city.

+2.1.5 Response.
+Develop, implement and continue to improve the City's ability to respond to emergency events.
+Participate in regularly scheduled disaster exercises to better prepare Police, Fire, Public Works and other City employees with disaster responsibilities.

+2.1.6 Standards/Fire.
+Continue to maintain, enforce and upgrade requirements, procedures and standards to facilitate more effective fire suppression and safety.

+A. Enforce peak water supply / fire flow requirements and ensure that new development is able to sufficiently source water, including in VHFHSZs.

+B. Enforce minimum roadway widths and clearances for evacuation and fire suppression.

+C. Maintain special fire-fighting units at the Port of Los Angeles, Los Angeles International Airport, and Van Nuys Municipal Airport capable of responding to special emergencies unique to the operations of those facilities.

+D. Coordinate with CALFIRE, local fire agencies, fire safe councils, private landowners, and other responsible agencies to identify the best method(s) of fuel modification to reduce the severity of future wildfires, including: Prescribed fire; Forest thinning; Grazing; Mechanical clearing; Hand clearing (piling, burning/chipping); Education; and Defensible space.

+E. Maintain mutual aid or mutual assistance agreements with local fire departments to ensure an adequate response in the event of a major earthquake, wildfire, urban fire, fire in areas with substandard fire protection, or other fire emergencies.

+2.1.7 Building Community Capacity.
 Develop and implement strategies for involving volunteers, community groups, and civic organizations in emergency response activities.

-Goal 3: Disaster Recovery
+GOAL 3: Disaster Recovery